versatica/mediasoup-client/MESSAGES.md

 ## From client to server

-List of request (with success responses) and notifications sent by mediasoup-client.
+List of requests and notifications sent by mediasoup-client.

 ### join